konsumer/pibuilder/README.md

 There are 2 dirs built-in:

-- `/pi` a plce to chroot to in your scripts that has a pi-build environment
+- `/pi` a place to chroot to in your scripts that has a pi-build environment
 - `/work` - volume-mount this to share scripts & output with the container

 **Example**